 Unfortunately we are unable to provide a path on this section of Burgess Road due to the issue of land ownership and the fact that it is Common land rather than highway land.

 If these measures are to become more permanent, could you consult on these measures?

-The council is following the Department for Transport guidance to all local authorities to use temporary or experimental traffic regulation orders to implement measures swiftly.
+We are using temporary or experimental traffic regulation orders to implement measures swiftly.
 These types of orders allow councils to install highway changes and monitor their impact before making decisions on whether to make them permanent.
 As opposed to direct implementation of permanent changes which due to the legal consultation process can take months to actually bring the change about.